-The settlement calls for a series of semi-annual payments over ten years through June 30, 2019 by the City General Fund to LAX totaling \$17.7 million plus a 3% interest for a total of \$21.3 million.
+The settlement calls for a series of semi-annual payments over ten years through June 30, 2019 by the City General Fund to LAX totaling \$17.7 million plus 3% interest for a total of \$21.3 million.
 To effect payment, the installment payments will be offset against billings for actual cost of services provided by the City General Fund to LAX.
-At June 30, 2012 and 2011, the respective outstanding principal amount of \$14.7 million and \$15.4 million payable beyond one year were reported under Other Noncurrent Assets while the balance of \$0.79 million and \$0.77 million payable within one year were reported under Unrestricted Current Assets.
+At June 30, 2013 and 2012, the respective outstanding principal amount of \$13.8 million and \$14.7 million payable beyond one year were reported under Other Noncurrent Assets while the balance of \$0.82 million and \$0.79 million payable within one year were reported under Unrestricted Current Assets.